FEDERATED INDIANS OF GRATON RANCHERIA

 academics, outside Indian groups, the federal and state governments, and

-- Currently, the Federated Indians of Graton Rancheria prove their lineage as
+- Currently, the Federated Indians of Graton Rancheria (FIGR) prove their lineage as

 California Indians by their having roll numbers on the 1933 Census Roll of